OSUOSC/website/_events/2016-03-10-linux_gaming.md

 A huge thanks to everyone who helped volunteer during the OHI/O Makeathon over the weekend.
 Volunteer efforts help keep our club running (and buy that pizza we all enjoy).

-Laptops are encouraged, and as always there will be pizza.